mamboNickson/mambo_visuals/content/pages/index.md

     title: 'I am a photographer based in Debrecen Hungary '
     subtitle: >-
       This is my portfolio which will show you the work I’ve carried out in the past.
-That I can build a relationship with my customers and through this relationship trust can be formed
+That way I can build a relationship with my customers and through this relationship trust can be formed
     styles:
       self:
         height: auto